-As part of a divestiture agreement with Trinity Industries, Arcosa, a leading provider of infrastructure-related products and solutions, needed to separate its key applications and data from Trinity while deploying new infrastructure against an aggressive deadline.
+As part of a divestiture agreement with Trinity Industries, Arcosa, a leading provider of infrastructure-related products and solutions, needed to separate its key applications and data while deploying a new infrastructure – against an aggressive deadline.

-Arcosa engaged NTT DATA to manage an IT separation effort that included application management and a complete hybrid infrastructure deployment, delivered on time and on budget, with enhanced functionality and performance.
+Arcosa worked with NTT DATA to manage an IT separation effort that included application management and a complete hybrid infrastructure deployment, delivered on time and on budget, with enhanced functionality and performance.

 The entertainment industry does it all the time: “The Daily Show” spun off “The Colbert Report”.
 “Grey’s Anatomy” spun off “Station 19”.
 Beyond entertainment, spin-offs are an age-old way to carve new business value out of a successful venture — it happens across industries, from airline and automotive to construction and energy.

 For Trinity Industries, a leading manufacturing company of industrial products and services, a spin-off was the perfect strategic move.
 Trinity elected to separate its infrastructure products and solutions business from other business lines and spin off a stand-alone company, Arcosa Inc.

 As part of the divestiture agreement, Arcosa had to separate its data, finances, and operational information systems from Trinity with minimal business disruption during the transition.
 Arcosa entered into a Transition Service Agreement (TSA) with Trinity, stipulating payment to Trinity for ongoing IT services until Arcosa reached full independence.